vanieka-sharma/Space-website/README.md

 # Space-website
-A sample website for booking a ride for space.
+A sample website of space tourism, you can book a ride to space.